davidrg/ckwin/doc/os2-building.md

 | telnet.exe   | Telnet stub (launches k2.exe as a telnet client) |
 | rlogin.exe   | RLogin stub (launches k2.exe as a rlogin client) |

+## Building on OS/2

+The recommended method is to cross-compile from Windows as this is the only method that is tested regularly.
+Doing builds *on* OS/2 is really only supported for debugging purposes at this time.

+The build process on OS/2 is much the same as on Windows, the only real difference is there is no mkdist-os2 script; you've got to collect and rename the build outputs yourself.

+Firstly, edit `setenv.cmd`, uncomment the line `REM set root=C:\src` near the top of the file and set the value to where your source code lives then save the file.
+For example, `set root=C:\dev\ckwin`.

+Next, run `C:\watcom\owsetenv.cmd` followed by the C-Kermit `setenv.cmd` script.
+You should end up in `\kermit\k95`.
+To build, run either `mkos2.cmd` for a release build or `mkos2d.cmd` for a debug build.